-- 1. This chapter of the Wollongong Development Control Plan 2009 (DCP) provides objectives, strategies and detailed planning controls for development in Centres and Peripheral Sales Precincts.
+- 1. This chapter of the Wollongong Development Control Plan 2009 (DCP) has been prepared to provides objectives, strategies and detailed planning controls for retail, office premises, business premises developments, bulky goods premises and other developments in addition to the specific zone objectives and the planning controls contained in Wollongong Local Environmental Plan 2009 development in Centres and Peripheral Sales Precincts.
 'Centres' refers to our Small Village, Village, Town, Major Town, Major Regional and Regional City Centres.
 Development in Centres and Peripheral Sales Precincts includes all land uses permitted with consent under Wollongong Local Environmental Plan 2009 (LEP) in the following Employment and Mixed Use Zones: E1 Local Centre; E2 Commercial Centre, E3 Productivity Support and MU Mixed Use. - 2.
-This chapter contains the Centres Hierarchy for both existing and planned Centres within the Wollongong City Local Government Area (LGA).
+This chapter contains Council's the adopted retail Centres Hhierarchy strategy for both existing and planned retail and business Centres within the Wollongong City Local Government Area (LGA).
 The Centres Hierarchy comprises both Figure 1 and Table 1 of section 4 of this Chapter.
-The Centres Hierarchy is referenced in the LEP E1 Local Centre, E2 Commercial Centre and MU1 Mixed Use Land Use Table objectives, and Part 7 Local Provisions. - 3.
-This chapter of the DCP is to be read in conjunction with other relevant chapters of the Wollongong DCP 2009 and the Wollongong LEP 2009. - 4.
-DCP Part D Locality Based DCPs/Precinct Plans includes specific planning controls for certain identified places.
-In the event of any inconsistency between Part D of the DCP and this chapter of the DCP, the provisions of Part D of the DCP shall prevail, to the extent of the inconsistency.
-Locality Based DCPs/Precinct Plans with Centre specific controls exist for Thirroul Town Centre (D12), Wollongong City Centre (D13) and West Dapto Urban Release Area (D16).
-Non-residential development occurring in the Former Corrimal Coke Works is covered in Chapter D19 Former Corrimal Coke Works Site.
+The Centres Hierarchy is referenced in the LEP E1 Local Centre, E2 Commercial Centre and MU1 Mixed Use Land Use Table objectives, and Part 7 Local Provisions.
+GA.
+The retail hierarchy strategy in part reflects the Hill PDA "Wollongong Retail Centre Study dated September 2004", prepared on behalf of Council in addition to the centre hierarchy strategy, contained in the NSW Department of Planning's "Illawarra Regional Strategy 2006-31" document. - This chapter of the DCP applies to any retail, office premises, business premises, bulky goods premises, shop top housing or mixed use development proposed on land zoned either: B1 Neighbourhood Centre, B2 Local Centre, B3 Commercial Centre, B4 Mixed Business, B5 Business Development, B6 Enterprise Corridor or B7 Business Park, under Wollongong Local Environmental Plan 2009. - 43.
+This chapter of the DCP is to be read in conjunction with other relevant chapters of the Wollongong DCP 2009 and the Wollongong LEP 2009.
+Part A (Introduction and General Requirements) of the DCP which outlines Council's general requirements for all developments and provides advice on the lodgement requirements for a Development Application and Part E which outlines the general requirements for development city wide. - 54.
+Additionally, Specific attention is drawn to DCP Part D - Locality Based DCPs/Precinct Plans. of the DCP_The Part includes the Locality based/ Precinctspecific pplanning controls for the certain identified areasplaces, which override any controls contained in this chapter of the DCP, in In the event of any inconsistency between Part D of the DCP and this chapter of the DCP, the provisions of Part D of the DCP shall prevail, to the extent of the inconsistency.
+Locality Based DCPs/Precinct Plans with Centre specific controls exist for Thirroul Town Centre (D12), Wollongong City Centre (D13) and West Dapto Urban Release Area(D16).
+Non-residential development occurring in the Former Corrimal Cokeworks is covered in Chapter D19 Former Cokeworks Site.
 The role of retail and business uses at the Wollongong Innovation Campus is covered in D14 Wollongong Innovation Campus.